How to Get a Passenger Transport for Non-Emergency Cases Business License in Dubai

 Licensing and Compliance Requirements

-The Business Licence issued under Activity Code 4922.92 by Dubai South Business Hub Free Zone is the primary regulatory instrument for this activity.
+The Business License issued under Activity Code 4922.92 by Dubai South Business Hub Free Zone is the primary regulatory instrument for this activity.
 However, operators must also satisfy a number of additional compliance requirements before commencing operations.

 All vehicles used in the business must be registered with the Roads and Transport Authority (RTA) and must meet UAE roadworthiness and safety standards.
 The RTA may also require operator-level permits depending on the scale and nature of the transport service provided.

-Drivers must hold valid UAE driving licences and, where the service involves transporting medical patients or mobility-impaired passengers, additional sector-specific permits or training certifications may be required.
+Drivers must hold valid UAE driving licenses and, where the service involves transporting medical patients or mobility-impaired passengers, additional sector-specific permits or training certifications may be required.
 If the business involves transporting patients to or from healthcare facilities, relevant health authority approvals should be obtained from the Dubai Health Authority (DHA) or the applicable emirate-level body.

 Operators are required to maintain adequate public liability insurance and passenger insurance in line with UAE regulatory standards.
 Employment of drivers and support staff must comply with UAE labour law, and visa sponsorship for employees is managed through the free zone authority.
 Maintaining accurate records of vehicle inspections, driver certifications, and insurance renewals is essential for ongoing compliance.